 Outdoor fire pits and fireplaces are natural gathering spots, so how you incorporate yours into the landscape – where you put it and what you surround it with – are important considerations when you’re creating a backyard space that can serve multiple functions.
 Before you begin your planning, be sure to check with your town or city to determine if you need a permit or if restrictions will limit where you can put your fire feature on your property.
 Here are a few considerations to keep in mind during the design process.

 Location, location, location

-Whether you want your fire feature in a patio adjacent to the house… in your backyard away from the house … or enclosed in a stand-alone outdoor room, visual balance is important, both for the yard and the patio.
-You don't want to put everything on one side of the space you're creating.
+Whether you want your outdoor fire effect on a patio adjacent to the house, in your backyard away from the house, or enclosed in a stand-alone outdoor room, visual balance is important, both for the yard and the patio.
+You don’t want to put everything on one side of the space you’re creating.
 Sometimes a dominant visual space can be softened by an opposing feature, such as a secondary seating area or a small fountain located across from the fire feature.